Black Forest ham: Characteristics

 Black Forest ham is boneless and about one-fifth fat.
 It has a very pronounced flavor and is common in German cuisine.
 It may be eaten fresh, for example on Holzofenbrot or rye bread, with fruit, or used as an ingredient in cooked dishes.
 Whole pieces of Black Forest ham can be preserved for months when stored properly.
 It is typically served at room temperature.

 Related product

-Black Forest bacon (Schwarzwälder Speck) is bacon produced the same way, and comes in two categories: Durchwachsener Speck has several layers of meat, and half of it is fat; fetter Speck is almost completely fat.
+Black Forest bacon (Schwarzwälder Speck) is bacon produced the same way and comes in two categories: Durchwachsener Speckhas several layers of meat, and half of it is fat; fetter Speck is almost completely fat.
 Both variants include the skin, called pork rind.
 The pork rind is too hard to eat, but it is cooked in some traditional German dishes, such as Linsen mit Spätzle or Eintopf, to add its flavors to the food.